francinii/francinii/README.md

 ### 🛠️ Expertise & Current Focus

 #### 🐍 Backend Development (Focus on Python)
 I specialize in building high-performance, scalable web architectures.
 My experience includes developing enterprise-level solutions and integrating advanced Agentic Systems into production environments.
-I leverage FastAPI and Django to create secure and efficient RESTful APIs and microservices.
+I leverage Python and FastAPI to create secure and efficient RESTful APIs and microservices.

 #### 🤖 Machine Learning & AI
-My work involves strategic integration of AI, where I focus heavily on Prompt Engineering and leveraging platforms like Azure OpenAI and Dify.
+My work involves strategic integration of AI, where I focus heavily on Prompt Engineering and LLM integrations leveraging platforms like Azure OpenAI and Dify.
 I enjoy building personal projects that integrate Large Language Models (LLMs) and exploring the complexities of Multi-Agent Systems to optimize model interaction and performance.

 #### ⚛️ Quantum Computing Research
 My deepest curiosity lies at the intersection of computer science and physics.
-I am currently conducting research in this area, exploring:
+I am currently conducting research in this area:
 * **Expressivity of Quantum Programming Languages:** Analyzing the power and limitations of quantum programming paradigms.
 * **Quantum Machine Learning (QML):** Merging quantum algorithms with classical learning techniques.